Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Results and Discussion

 \section{Results and Discussion}

-In this study, a two dimensional flow induced by fluid injection has been considered within the anisotropic SC tissue region which is bounded by permeable dermis layer from topside and permeable muscle layer from bottom.
-Here we assume that the principal components of subcutaneous layer are adipose cells (fat tissue) and interstitial fluids with large proportional of fluid part.
-Consequently, we can choose $\varphi_f$ within the range $0.8\leq \varphi_f \leq 0.9$ throughout the study.
-The flow in the considered region is governed by the equations (\ref{NEq1})-(\ref{NEq6}) (in non-dimensional form).
-Corresponding flow parameters such as $\lambda$, $\mu_r$, $\delta$, $a$, $\text{Da}$, $\lambda_s$ are reported in Table \ref{table_1} with their reference ranges.
-For example, \citet{shrestha2020imaging} have reported the optimum value of permeability of skin tissue lies within the range $0.59\times 10^{-14}$ $\textrm{m}^{2}$ to $2.10\times 10^{-12}$ $\textrm{m}^{2}$.
-Therefore, one can consider $K_{1}$ and $K_{2}$ lie between the above range.
-Consequently, $\lambda$ lies within the range $0.53\leq \lambda \leq 2$.
-Except for $\lambda=1$ (isotropic), anisotropic behaviour is exhibited for all values of $\lambda$ within the above range.
+In this study, a flow-induced by fluid injection has been considered within the anisotropic SCL which is bounded by permeable DL from the topside and permeable ML from the bottom.
+As per the present mathematical model is concerned, the principal components of the SCL are AC (fat tissue) and IF with a large proportion of fluid part.
+Consequently, $\varphi_f$ is chosen within the range $0.7\leq \varphi_f \leq 0.9$ throughout the study (see \citet{khor1991potential,truskey2010transport}).
+All the flow parameters such as $\lambda$, $\mu_r$, $\delta$, $a$, $\text{Da}$, $\lambda_s$ are reported in Table \ref{table_1} with their reference ranges and are chosen based on experimental or theoretical studies already existed in literature.
+The analysis underlying the consideration of parameter ranges is discussed below.
+For example, $(Da)$ which is the ease of fluid percolation in the horizontal direction can be considered within the range $10^{-3}\leq Da\leq 5\times10^{-3}$ following \citet{dey2016hydrodynamics}.
+Based on the choice of $Da$, we specify the slip coefficient $\lambda_s$ within the range $0.001\leq \lambda_{s} \leq 0.05$ as the value of it is up to $\text{O}(\sqrt{\text{Da}})$.

-On the other hand, the viscosity ratio $\mu_r=\mu_f/\mu_c$ can be chosen to lie within the range $0<\mu_{r}<1$.
-This is because the adipose cellular phase is highly viscous as compared to the interstitial fluid within the similar continuum description.
-Since the SC tissue region behaves as a deformable Brinkman medium, the associated Darcy number $(Da)$ which is the ease of fluid percolation in the horizontal direction can be considered in the range $10^{-3}\leq Da\leq 5\times10^{-3}$ \citep{karmakar2017note}.
-Due to the pinching and holding of the skin during the injection procedure, a co-sinusoidal wavy bunch with amplitude $ba$ is created within the SC region.
-As $b$ is fixed, the height of the lifted skin can vary with the magnitude of $a$.
-Considering all possible heights of the lifted skin, $a$ is considered within the range $0.1\leq a\leq0.45$.
-Various skin pinching heights for SC injection are shown in Table \ref{table_2}.\\

-On the other hand, $\delta$ is the ratio between the depth of the SC region and the length of the SC tissue trapped inside the thumb and pointer of the medical staff during the injection.
-Essentially, $\delta$ can be chosen as a perturbation parameter since $\delta^2\ll1$ corresponds to this situation.
-Similar parameter can be observed in the study of \citet{karmakar2017note} and correspondingly, we opt the magnitude of $\delta$ within the range $0.1\leq\delta\leq 0.3$ (see Table \ref{table_3}).
-Finally, we specify the slip coefficient $\lambda_s$ within the range $0.001\leq \lambda_{s} \leq 0.05$ as the value of it is up to $\text{O}(\sqrt{\text{Da}})$.
-Note that $\lambda_{s}\rightarrow 0$ makes the adipose cellular phase rigid towards the squeezing effect at the subcutaneous-muscle (SM) interface due to the fluid pressure at the line of injection.
-Each of these parameters mentioned above is supposed to have a significant impact on the hydrodynamic behavior of the SC region during fluid injection.
-In the upcoming sections, we are going to discuss in detail.